LLM Observability: How to Monitor Large Language Models in Production

 OpenTelemetry and Industry Standards

-Maxim builds upon OpenTelemetry semantic conventions, ensuring compatibility with enterprise observability stacks.
+Maxim builds upon OpenTelemetry conventions, ensuring compatibility with enterprise observability stacks.
 This enables teams to ingest traces using standard protocols and forward enriched data to platforms like New Relic and Snowflake.
 Forwarding via Data Connectors - Maxim Docs

 The Ingesting via OTLP Endpoint - Maxim Docs page provides code examples for integrating OpenTelemetry exporters with Maxim.